harvard-dce/django-canvas-api-token/README.rst

 django-canvas-api-token
 =======================

-A reusable django app for handling the oauth workflow of generating per-user Canvas API oauth tokens.
+A reusable django app for handling the workflow of generating per-user Canvas API oauth tokens.
 The app assumes that your django project is using the `django_auth_lti <https://github.com/Harvard-University-iCommons/django-auth-lti>`_ middleware.